overfullstack/overfullstack.github.io/src/pages/articles/2018-12-09---monads-for-drunken-coders-1/index.md

 - Monad laws are simple math-rules, like the associativity, Left identity and Right identity.
 More on these later.
 - Of-course, there is no such constraint that Monads should ONLY implement `flatMap`.
+- This is how the simplest Monad looks.
+(Observe the difference in mapper functions passed to `map` and `flatMap`)

 ```java{9,10,11}:title=Monad.java
 public class Monad<T> {